layonthehorn/text_adventure_game/README.md

 This game does require at least Python 3.7 for the F-strings to function.
 Otherwise, you will encounter hard crashes.
 <br>You'll need to install _colorama_ for all systems and then _xdg_ if you are using Linux.

+I have create two setup scripts, one for linux and one for windows.
+The ps1 script should be run in PowerShell and requires you have enabled unsigned scripts "set-executionpolicy remotesigned"
 <br>On Windows you should run this in either CMD or PowerShell for the screen clearing to work.
 <br>On Linux it should work out of the box independent of what terminal emulator you're using.
 <br>Mac users should run it in their terminal of choice.
 I don't have a Mac to test with sadly.